 "Crossovers" Continue to be the Biggest Segment of Sales

-Consumer demand for crossover utility vehicles (CUVs) continues, with crossovers representing nearly one out of every four autos sold in the U.S. CUVs have popular attributes of an SUV but are built on car platforms.
-In 2002, crossovers represented 7.7% of sales, rising to 23.8% in 2012.
-SUVs, by contrast, were about 18% of sales in 2002, falling to about 7.8% of sales today.
+Strong consumer demand for crossover utility vehicles (CUVs) continues, with crossovers representing more than a quarter of all autos sold in the U.S. CUVs have popular attributes of an SUV but are built on car platforms.
+In 2002, crossovers represented 7.7% of sales, rising to 25.5% in 2013.
+SUVs, by contrast, were about 18% of sales in 2002, falling to about 6.7% of sales today.

 Unit Sales and Percentage Change: 2011 and 2012